spacebase/spacebasenz/README.md

-### Step 1: Clone this repository

-`git@github.com:spacebase/spacebasepantheon.git`
-`cd spacebasepantheon`

-### Step 2: Create accounts and get access tokens.
+### Step 1: Create accounts and get access tokens.

-In this step you will create accounts on Pantheon.io and CircleCI.com, installing Composer and Pantheon’s terminus, and getting access tokens to Github and CircleCI.
+In this step you will create accounts on Pantheon.io and CircleCI.com (we assume you have a github account already), then you will install Composer and Pantheon’s terminus, and get access tokens to Github and CircleCI.

 Follow this document precisely until you get to the point where you have access tokens:

 https://pantheon.io/docs/guides/build-tools#before-you-begin

-That document should guide you to install composer (there is an easier set of instructions for mac users here); install Terminus; add your SSH public key to Pantheon; get keys for CircleCI and GitHub.
+That document should guide you to install composer ([there is an easier set of instructions for mac users here]()); install Terminus; add your SSH public key to Pantheon; get keys for CircleCI and GitHub.

 That document will tell you what permissions to give each access token - you need both a github token and a circle-ci token.